What is Anomaly Detection?

 In the context of workplace safety, anomaly detection can be used to identify potential hazards before they cause accidents.

-By analyzing data from sensors, machines, and employees, safety managers can pinpoint areas of the workplace that may be at risk and take steps to mitigate those risks.
+Analyzing data from sensors, machines, and employees enables safety managers to pinpoint areas of the workplace that may be at risk and take steps to mitigate those risks.

 This is important, as there are often leading indicators that precede safety events.
 For instance, what if an employee fails to wear their hi-vis correctly?

-This would be considered an anomaly, since all workers would be required to wear their hi-vis gloves correctly.
-By detecting these anomalies immediately, the EHS team can be notified, which could avert a potential safety incident.
+This would be considered an anomaly since all workers would be required to wear their hi-vis gloves correctly.
+Detecting these anomalies immediately allows the EHS team to be notified, which could avert a potential safety incident.

 Anomaly detection is a powerful tool that can help organizations improve overall safety standards and reduce the occurrence of safety incidents.

 Numerous studies have indicated that safety anomalies are often hidden in plain sight.
-By using AI-powered systems for anomaly detection, organizations can take a more proactive approach to worker safety instead of the traditional reactive methods.
+Using AI-powered anomaly detection systems allows organizations to take a more proactive approach to worker safety instead of the traditional reactive methods.

-There are two main types of anomaly detection: rule-based and data-driven.
+There are two main types of anomaly detection: rule-based anomaly detection and data-driven anomaly detection.

 Rule-based anomaly detection relies on safety experts to identify potential hazards and develop rules or thresholds that will trigger an alert if breached.